rsthornton/Population-Genetics-Simulator/README.md

 1. Download BERT from [Halcyonic's GitHub repository](https://github.com/halcyonic-systems/bert)
 2. Import one of the model files from the `bert/models/` directory
+3. Explore the model
-3. Adjust parameters in the BERT model
+4. Adjust parameters in the BERT model (simulation integration not yet implemented)
-4. Export the model as JSON
+5. Export the model as JSON (simulation integration not yet implemented)

 **Important Note**: The connector script (`bert_to_sim.py`) is currently only a conceptual placeholder and has not been developed or tested at all.
 It represents a future development direction showing how BERT models might be converted to simulation parameters.